zenkavi/aDDM-Toolbox-GPU/README.md

 ### N-Trial Simulation ###

-Both the `ddm` and `addm` classes provide methods for simulating mass amounts of trials.
+Both the `DDM` and `aDDM` classes provide methods for simulating mass amounts of trials.
 This can be done using the `simulateTrial` method defined in both classes:

 #### DDM ####
 ```C++